 - Height: 630 ft (192 m)

-The Gateway Arch is a 630-foot (192 m) monument which is located in St. Louis, Missouri, United States.
+The Gateway arch in Missouri is a 630-foot (192 m) monument which is located in St. Louis, United States.
 It is clad with stainless steel and built in the form of a weighted catenary arch.
 It is the world’s tallest arch, or the tallest man-made monument in the Western Hemisphere which is Missouri’s tallest accessible building.
 Built as a monument to the westward expansion of the United States, officially dedicated to “the American people”.

-The Arch, commonly referred to as “The Gateway to the West” is the centerpiece of Gateway Arch National Park.
+The Arch, commonly referred to as “The Gateway to the West” is the centerpiece of Gateway Arch National Park in Missouri.
 It has become an internationally recognized symbol of St. Louis as well as a popular tourist destination.

 The Gateway Arch was designed by Finnish-American architect Eero Saarinen in 1947.
 The construction started on February 12, 1963 which was completed on October 28, 1965.
 It costed an overall cost of $13 million (which is equivalent to $82.1 million in 2018).
 The monument opened for the public on June 10, 1967.
 It is located at the site of St. Louis’s founding on the west bank of the Mississippi River.